DrPwner/FortiFox/README.md

 **And Most Importantly, an Achnowlegment to the supreme cause of this project.**
   - It Was Rather Beautiful Theoretically Implementing This Technical Program, Theoretically Ofcourse.
-  - Verily, I say Unto Thee, Shall We DiscuIs Supreme Innovations Over Smoke and Coffee.
+  - Verily, I say Unto Thee, Shall We Discuss Supreme Innovations Over Smoke and Coffee.